riinr/procurl/README.md

 Until completed we're not sure about speed loss.

-It should be a lib not only for http, but lib for IPC with schema (like Cap'n Proto or Protobuf) to make other integrations like DB, SSH, GPU, etc.
+It should be a lib not only for http, but lib for IPC with schema (like Cap'n Proto or Thrift) to make other integrations like DB, SSH, etc.

 ## More details